swat-sccs/Sharples-Chrome-Extension/README.md

 IF YOU ARE INSTALLING FOR FIREFOX:
 1) Delete "manifest.json"
 2) Rename "manifest-firefox.json" to "manifest.json"
+3) Open Firefox
+4) In the URL bar, type in "about:debugging"
+5) On the left-hand side of the page, click on "This Firefox"
+6) Click on "Load Temporary Add-on..."
+7) Choose the "manifest.json"
+8) In the newly appeared extension icon in the upper right corner of the screen, click the icon to see the menu.

 Things to add in the next versions: